moov-io/metro2/CONTRIBUTING.md

 Before starting please make sure you have Go setup and can build our projects from source.

-This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go 1.14 or higher.
+This project uses [Go Modules](https://go.dev/blog/using-go-modules) and Go v1.18 or newer.
 See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/metro2/releases/latest) as well.
 We highly recommend you use a tagged release for production.

 You can pull a working repository of our code code with git: